ceph/ceph/doc/radosgw/multisite.rst

 - **Zonegroup**: A zonegroup consists of multiple zones, this approximately corresponds to what used to be called as a region in pre Jewel releases for federated deployments.
 There should be a master zonegroup that will handle changes to the system configuration.
+Object data is only replicated between zones within a zonegroup, whereas metadata (such as buckets and users) are replicated across all zonegroups.

 - **Zonegroup map**: A zonegroup map is a configuration structure that holds the map of the entire system, ie. which zonegroup is the master, relationships